sjjensen2004/homelab/README.md

 | **FortiSwitch 108E** | Ethernet Switch | 1 | - | $0.00 | - |
 | **Maxonar [2 Pack 3.3FT] Thunderbolt 4 Cable** | Cabling | 2 | $22.99 | $45.98 | [Amazon](#) |

 Less the Fortigate 61F and Fortiswitch 108E, the total cost sunk is $6274.66.
-Depending on your enviroment requirements you can certainly exchange any of the above for a far lower entry point.
+Depending on your environment requirements you can certainly exchange any of the above for a far lower entry point.

 ## Storage